 The Asheton brothers (Ron and Scott – guitar and drums) rock out like no one else – no question.
 Bassist (ex- Minuteman) Mike Watt blends in well.
 No amount of inane or excessive lyrics can deny the power of the band, but something is definitely lacking…perhaps more cowbell?
 After all, they used sleigh bells on “I Wanna Be Your Dog”!

 Producer Steve Albini wasn’t to heavy handed on the mix, so he is probably not to blame.
-Yet, we must consider who produced the other three Stooges albums and successfully conjured up their magic; The Velvet Underground’s John Cale, (The Stooges) the Kingsmen’s Don Gallucci – who played the timeless keyboard riff on the 1963 hit “Louie Louie” at age 15 – (Funhouse) and David Bowie (Raw Power).
+Yet, we must consider who produced the other three Stooges albums and successfully conjured up their magic; Iggy himself with Jac Holzman (who re-mixed John Cale’s first shot at The Stooges’ debut album), the Kingsmen’s Don Gallucci – who played the timeless keyboard riff on the 1963 hit ‘Louie Louie’ at age 15 – (Fun House) and David Bowie (Raw Power).